wasswashafik/Plant-Disease-Detection/README.md

 # Contact
-If you have any other questions, you can send it to my email (wasswashafik@ieee.org).
+If you have any other questions, you can send it to my email (wasswashafik [at] dcrlab [dot].org).
 We will get back to you as soon as possible!

 # Citation